She was the one you could go to…

-She was the one you could go to…when you wanted to pick a fight with your neighbour without actually starting it yourself.
+When you wanted to pick a fight with your neighbour without actually starting it yourself.
 A few well aimed barbs, whispered in her ear, and then, you just had to wait 10 minutes…it took just that long for your message to be delivered.

-She was the one who came to tell you that your car had been stolen…just after you’d waved goodbye to the thief.
+- She was the one who came to tell you that your car had been stolen, just after you’d waved goodbye to the thief.
 Because you were so busy sitting in your balcony, having a good laugh with your family, that you thought a relative was waving to you and driving your car away.

-She was the one who knew who visited whom, and what their business was.
+- She knew who visited whom, and what their business was.
 She had a job and she did it very enthusiastically, even though she was not paid a salary – “Keeping an eye on everyone around”.. mainly because, deep down inside, she cared.

 And she kept us all safe.
 Because everyone knew there was always someone watching.